Llannelongue/pgs-covid19/docs/_pages/faqs.md

 <p>
 <details>
   <summary><b>What can we do with these genetic score models?</b> </summary>
-These genetic score models can be used to predict levels of biomelecular traits in genotyped cohorts.
+These genetic score models can be used to predict levels of biomolecular traits in genotyped cohorts.
 The predicted levels can be associated with complex phenotypes, which offers as a useful tool to investigate the molecular underpinnings of these phenotypes.
 The predicted levels can also allow integrative analyses with other available biomelucular traits in the cohort.

 </details>
 </p>